Ilabrat: Character

 In the role of a family god, Ilabrat could be asked to act as a divine arbiter in personal conflicts or as a witness, in at least one case alongside ghosts of ancestors.

-The constellation Orion, known in ancient Mesopotamia as Sipazianna, "the true shepherd of heaven," was regarded as the astral symbol of Ilabrat, as well as Ninshubur and Papsukkal.
+The constellation Orion, known in ancient Mesopotamia as Sipazianna, "the true shepherd of heaven", was regarded as the astral symbol of Ilabrat, as well as Ninshubur and Papsukkal.

 A bird possibly named after Ilabrat, illabaramušen, which according to Mesopotamian texts lived in mountainous environments, was associated with Nergal.

 Worship

 There is evidence both from Babylonia and Assyria for the worship of Ilabrat as a family god in the private sphere.
-For instance, a certain Ibbi-Ilabrat from Malgium called himself "servant of Ilabrat and Ušmu," while on one Old Babylonian letter, Ilabrat is implored for help alongside Ninsianna.
-Many attestations are also known from Old Assyrian documents.
-One document from Kanesh, an Old Assyrian trading colony in Anatolia, mentions that a golden sun disc was supposed to be manufactured in Kanesh and delivered to Assur as a votive offering for Ilabrat.
+For instance, a certain Ibbi-Ilabrat from Malgium called himself "servant of Ilabrat and Ušmu", while on one Old Babylonian letter, Ilabrat is implored for help alongside Ninsianna.
+Many attestations are also known from Old Assyrian sources.
+A document from Kanesh, an Old Assyrian trading colony in Anatolia, mentions that a golden sun disc was supposed to be manufactured in this city and delivered to Assur as a votive offering for Ilabrat.

-Due to the possibility that Ninshubur's name was used as a logogram to represent Ilabrat's, in some cases it can be difficult to tell which deity was meant, and as a result it is uncertain in which cities where Ninshubur was worshiped in the Old Babylonian period the deity was instead understood as Ilabrat.
+Due to the possibility that Ninshubur's name was used as a logogram to represent Ilabrat's, in some cases it can be difficult to tell which of these two deities was meant, and as a result it is uncertain in which cities where a deity referred to as Ninshubur was worshiped in the Old Babylonian period were cult centers of Ilabrat.
 Such locations include Larsa, Malgium, Mari, Nerebtum and, in later periods, Kish and Babylon as well.
 Additionally a town named after Ilabrat existed in the proximity of Nuzi.

 There is some evidence that, even though Papsukkal became the dominant messenger deity in the first millennium BCE, Ilabrat was still worshiped in Assur, and in either Babylon or Borsippa.

 Multiple theophoric names invoking Ilabrat are known, for example Ibbi-Ilabrat, Ilabrat-bani, Ilabrat-dunni, Šu-Ilabrat and Šat-Ilabra (the spelling without a t is known from Mari).
 In Sippar Ilabrat is well attested in personal names, but apparently had no formal cult in that city.